fanqyxl/old-icarus/README.md

 - `make setup-python`
 - `make build-packed-data`

 Before continuing, open Chrome on your build machine and go to chrome://components.
-This allows us to generate the nessecary data.
+Press CTRL + F and search for "PKIMetadata".
+Once you find it, press "Check for Updates".
+Make sure it says up-to-date before continuing (and that the version is below 2000.)

 - `bash get_original_data.sh`
 - `bash make_out.sh myCA.der`